crisp-agency/mutiny/readme.txt

 4. Click on the 'Activate' link to use your new theme right away.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

+== Changelog ==

+= 0.0.1 =
+* Released: November 8, 2017

+This is the initial development release of the theme.
+It contains the minimum code needed to activate the theme from within the WordPress administration area.